rust-lang/book/src/ch04-02-references-and-borrowing.md

 }
 ```

 However, this style of program is quite verbose.
-Rust provides a more concise style of reading and writing movable objects with references.
+Rust provides a more concise style of reading and writing without moves through references.

 ### References Are Non-Owning Pointers